 (1) In this section —

-“officer” means —
+officer means —

 (a) an inspector appointed under section 69F(1) of the Agricultural and Veterinary Chemicals (Administration) Act; or

 (b) an analyst approved under section 69G of the Agricultural and Veterinary Chemicals (Administration) Act.

 (2) An officer has, in respect of a matter arising in relation to an applicable provision of this jurisdiction, the functions and powers conferred or expressed to be conferred on him or her under the applicable provisions of this jurisdiction.